Encroachment Permits

 FAQS

-After the completion of your project a final field inspection is required.
-The inspection is to determine if the work that was performed meets the County Standards.
-If it is determined that the work meets the County Standards, the project will be finalized and the process of exonerating the bond will begin.
-The applicant will receive their refund in approximately a month.
+The bond amount will be returned once the project has been completed and a final 'field' inspection has taken place.
+The final inspection will determine if the work performed meets County Standards and permit conditions.
+If it is determined the completed work has met County Standards, the project will be finaled 'closed out' and the process of exonerating the bond will begin shortly thereafter.
+The applicant will receive their refund via a check from our Finance Division in approximately 4 to 6 weeks via US mail.